Endorsed by the Working Families Party and Women’s Equality Party

 I have lived in Western and Southern Tier New York my entire life.
 I was born in Rochester where my parents owned a restaurant downtown.
 I grew up helping my father in that restaurant.
 It is where I learned first-hand about the importance of community and of hard work.

 My parents sacrificed everything so that I could receive an education.
 Because of them, I was the first one in my family to go to college.
-They believed a good education would open doors for me, and it did.
+They believed that success meant having choices and they believed that getting a good education would create opportunities or me.
+And it did.
 I received a Ph.D in American History from Binghamton University and a Law degree from Cornell.
 With these degrees, I have spent a lifetime serving my Southern Tier community.

 I have taught at colleges and universities across the state, most recently serving as the Director of Information Technology Policy at Cornell University.
 As an internet policy expert, I was a member of the EDUCAUSE Board, and sat on the New York State Board of Education Task Force on Distance Education and the Tompkins County Legislature’s Broadband Committee.
 After retiring from Cornell, I built a successful consulting business and created a public-private partnership cybersecurity certificate degree for the University of Massachusetts-Amherst.
 I began campaigning full-time in December of 2017 and divide my time between Penn Yan and Ithaca when I’m not on the campaign trail.

 The Southern Tier is a special place.
 I have raised two children, Nikko (25) and Samuel (21), here because of the strong values of this district and the hardworking community.